 Borderlands 3 announcement is just around the corner if all the teasing has been interpreted correctly and while some fans are ecstatic to get another adventure on Pandora, others are worried Epic Games may have bought exclusivity rights.

-Borderlands 3 announcement should happen at PAX East on 28 March 2019 but a storm started brewing just two weeks before the event.
+Borderlands 3 announcement on 28 March 2019 but a storm started brewing just two weeks before the event.
 Gearbox Software CEO recently posted some tweets in support of Epic Games and their newly opened digital storefront, which prompted fans to start worrying whether the title could become another one in the line of 12-month-long exclusives.

 When the follower in question stated they were worried about Pitchford's tone hinting at Epic Games Store exclusivity, the latter defended the company by saying that he's a customer on many different storefronts and saying "a PC is a PC", conveniently failing to mention that exclusives eliminate customer choice, which is usually the first in line of triggers for people who don't prefer Epic Games Store.